The Clear Edge

 Problem 1: Scope Creep Undermines Value

-You raise rates from $8K to $10.4K.
-Client accepts.
-But they also expect more deliverables because “we’re paying more now.”
+You raise rates from $8K to $10.4K and the client accepts, but they also expect more deliverables because “we’re paying more now,” which tanks the math.

-This tanks the math.
-You’re doing 30% more work for 30% more pay.
-Your hourly rate stays flat.
+You end up doing 30% more work for 30% more pay, so your effective hourly rate stays flat.

 The fix: Scope freeze.